 Change the 11th paragraph as follows

-Beam refinement responses are separated from beam refinement requests by at least a SIFS interval and at most a BRPIFS interval provided sufficient time is available for the complete transmission of those frames within the allocation.
-Similarly, a beam refinement request, if any, is separated from a preceding beam refinement response by at least a SIFS interval and at most a BRPIFS interval provided sufficient time is available for the complete transmission of the beam refinement request within the allocation.
+A beam refinement response is separated from a preceding beam refinement request by at least a SIFS interval and at most a BRPIFS interval provided sufficient time is available for the complete transmission of those frames within the SP allocation or TXOP.
+Similarly, a beam refinement request, if any, is separated from a preceding beam refinement response by at least a SIFS interval and at most a BRPIFS interval provided sufficient time is available for the complete transmission of the beam refinement request within the SP allocation or TXOP.

 9.38.6.4 BRP phase execution